How to Set Up a Proxy Server: Configuration Instructions

 You might be new to proxies, or simply wonder how to set them up for a particular tool.
 This page will show you how to configure a proxy server with various operating systems, browsers, and apps.
 The guides here feature step-by-step instructions with illustrations to make your proxy setup simple and straightforward.

-Understanding a Proxy IP Address
+Understanding a Proxy Server Address

 Whether you’ve bought proxies or found a list online (we don’t recommend using free proxies, by the way), a proxy server consists of three main elements: protocol, address, and port.